MysteryPancake/Houdini-Fun/README.md

 A tip from Raphael Gadot is to transfer normals from the surface onto the liquid with some falloff.
 This greatly improves the blending.

+## Karma: Render storage saving

+When rendering with Karma, avoid using [SOP Import](https://www.sidefx.com/docs/houdini/nodes/lop/sopimport.html).
+It writes tons of USD data to disk that already exists as bgeo.

+It's better to use [Geometry Sequence](https://www.sidefx.com/docs/houdini/nodes/lop/geometrysequence.html) instead.
+It stores the bgeo path in the USD file instead, and loads it directly from disk.

+This makes the USD file much smaller and likely improves the render time too.
+Thanks Matt Ebb for this tip!

 ## Optimize everything

 Is your scene slow?
 Don't blame Houdini, it's likely you haven't optimized properly.